tmcw/big/README.md

 * **t**alk is the default mode.
 Slides are shown one at a time.
 * **p**rint: is useful for print output or as an overview: it'll include two slides per printed page, and shows speakers notes along with slides
 * **j**ump: Shows many slides per page, useful for quickly finding a slide and 'jumping' to it.
 When you're in jump mode, you can use the arrow keys to quickly select a slide and hit Enter to jump to that slide, or click the slide you want.

-## Using big
+## Using Big

 Big is designed to be simple, so if you just want to give a [Takahashi](https://en.wikipedia.org/wiki/Takahashi_method) style presentation with just text, you don't need to read any further!
 But it can also go far beyond the basics.